travletothefurureprogramming/WiFi-QR-Generator/README.md

 # WiFi QR Generator

-A simple and efficient utility to generate QR codes for your WiFi network, allowing guests to connect instantly by scanning the code with their smartphones.
-This project comes in two versions: a Command Line Interface (CLI) and a Graphical User Interface (GUI).
+A small tool for creating QR codes for WiFi networks.
+You can use it either from the terminal with the CLI version or through the desktop GUI.

 ## Features

-- **Dual Versions:**
-  - **CLI:** Fast, terminal-based generator for quick use.
-  - **GUI:** Built with `CustomTkinter` for a modern, user-friendly desktop experience.
+* **CLI and GUI versions**

+  * CLI for generating QR codes directly from the terminal.
+  * GUI built with `CustomTkinter`.
-- **Save Location:** Choose exactly where you want to save the generated QR code image on your device.
+* Choose where the generated QR code should be saved.
-- **Show/Hide Password:** Option to toggle password visibility within the GUI for convenience and security.
-- **Robust Error Handling:** Built-in validation to prevent crashes and ensure smooth generation.
-- **Print Option:** Integrated printing capabilities (currently in beta/development).

-## Development Changelog (Devlogs)

-* **Update 4:** Added comprehensive error handling and input validation.
-* **Update 3:** Implemented password visibility toggle, custom save directory selection for the QR code, and initial print integration.
-* **Update 2:** Designed and developed the modern desktop GUI using `CustomTkinter`.
-* **Update 1:** Created the core WiFi QR generator logic operating via the terminal (CLI).
+* Show or hide the WiFi password in the GUI.
+* Input validation and error handling.
+* Printing support is included, but is still in beta.

 ## Getting Started

-1. Download the github release wich contains .exe programms for both CLI and GUI app
+1. Download the latest GitHub release.
+It includes the `.exe` files for both the CLI and GUI versions.
-2. Open the .exe you want and start generate
+2. Run the version you want to use.
+3. Enter your WiFi details and generate the QR code.

-## How to use it
+## How to Use

 ### CLI

-* Select what you want to do:
-  - Generate QR code (To generate a new qr code)
-  - View history (To view previous generations)
-  - Delete history (To delete the current history)
-  - Exit (To exit)

-For qr code generation:
+When you start the CLI, you can choose between:

+* **Generate QR code** — Create a new WiFi QR code.
+* **View history** — View previously generated QR codes.
+* **Delete history** — Clear the saved generation history.
+* **Exit** — Close the program.

+### Generating a QR Code

-1. Enter the SSID
+#### 1. Enter the SSID

 ![SSID](assets/image.png)

+Enter the name of your WiFi network.

-2. Enter password
+#### 2. Enter the password

 ![PASSWORD](assets/image-1.png)

+Enter the WiFi password.

-Note: The WiFi password is entered securely and is hidden while typing.
-Although no characters are displayed on the screen, your input is still being recorded correctly.
+The password is hidden while typing, so it won't appear on the terminal screen.

-3. Select Security Type
+#### 3. Select the security type

 ![Security Type](assets/image-2.png)

+Choose the security type used by your network.

-4. Select qr code size
+#### 4. Select the QR code size

 ![Size](assets/image-3.png)

-5. The qr code will be saved and it will open in your's computer gallery
+Choose the size of the QR code.

+#### 5. QR code generated

 ![Image Opened](assets/image-4.png)

+After generation, the QR code is saved and opened automatically.

-### GUI APP
+## GUI

 ![App](assets/image-5.png)

+The GUI follows the same basic process:

-1. Enter the SSID
+1. Enter the SSID.

-2. Enter password
+2. Enter the WiFi password.

-3. Select Security Type
+3. Select the security type.

-4. Select qr code size
+4. Choose the QR code size.

-5. Select if you want to print it (Beta and for now only for windows)
+5. Choose whether to print the QR code.

-6. Press Generate
+6. Press **Generate**.

+> The print option is currently in beta and, for now, only works on Windows.